Black-Concept/Sunday-Oladokun/README.md

 # Hi there 👋, My Name Is Sunday Oladokun
 ### Data Scientist

-My name is Sunday Oladokun, a data scientist based in Abuja.
-After spending over 3 years in visual and UI design, I decided to transition in the world of data science late 2023.
+Data is the 8th wonder of the world and I personally believe it holds the key to unlocking a whole new world in business, technology, education, fintech etc. This believe made me decide to pursue a career in data science at Altschool Africa where I currently serve as the president, school of data.

+I have been learning and working on projects that would better equip me with the necessary skills and expertise to thrive as a data scientist in the financial industry.

+Interestingly, I have been transforming ideas into captivating designs that are not only functional but also visually appealing for the past 3 years.
+I have had the opportunity to work with clients from both local and international backgrounds, which has allowed me to cultivate the essential skills needed to execute projects successfully.
+My diverse experience encompasses working in Design Agencies, Real Estate, Innovation and Technology Hubs, Edtech, and the Food and Delivery Business sectors.

-I have since then moved from being just a student of this field to be a student leader as I currently serve as the president of school of data, Altschool Africa where I am currently pursuing a diploma in data science.
+I currently serve as the president of school of data, Altschool Africa where I am currently pursuing a diploma in data science.

 ## Skills
 Python (Numpy, Pandas, MatPlotLib, Seaborn)